eucalyptus/euca-demo/demos/demo-20-cfn-simple/docs/demo-20-run-cfn-simple-gui.md

     ![Login as Demo Account Demo User](../images/demo-20-run-cfn-simple-01-login.png?raw=true)

-2. Confirm existence of Demo depencencies
+2. Confirm existence of Demo depencencies (Optional)

     From the Dashboard, use the top left Navigation icon to display the left Navigation Panel.